aaaldo/docker-compose-omv5-armhf/README.md

 - Docker installed and running (tested on 5:19.03.8~3-0~debian-buster)
 - **OMV admin panel configured to a different port than 80**
 - SSH access
-- Basic knowledge of a ssh tunnel and some basic unix commands
+- Basic handling of a ssh tunnel and some simple unix commands

 # Installation guide